Before and After Facial Reconstruction

 There are a number of factors that may increase the risk of complications in healing.
 In general, a patient is considered to be a higher risk if he or she is a smoker; has a connective-tissue disease; has areas of damaged skin from radiation therapy; has decreased circulation to the surgical area; has HIV or an impaired immune system; or has poor nutrition.
 If you regularly take aspirin or some other medication that affects blood clotting, it’s likely that you’ll be asked to stop a week or two before surgery.

-The size, nature and extent of the injury or deformity will determine what treatment option is chosen and how quickly the surgery will be performed.
+The size, nature, and extent of the injury or deformity will determine what treatment option is chosen and how quickly the surgery will be performed.
 Reconstructive surgery frequently demands complex planning and may require a number of procedures done in stages.

-Because it’s not always possible to predict how growth will affect outcome, a growing child may have to plan for regular follow-up visits on a long-term basis to allow additional surgery as the child matures.
+Because it’s not always possible to predict how growth will affect the outcome, a growing child may have to plan for regular follow-up visits on a long-term basis to allow additional surgery as the child matures.

-Everyone heals at a different rate-and plastic surgeons cannot pinpoint an exact “back-to-normal” date following surgery.
+Everyone heals at different rate-and plastic surgeons cannot pinpoint an exact “back-to-normal” date following surgery.
 They can, however, give you a general idea of when you can expect to notice improvement.

 In deciding how to treat a wound, a plastic surgeon must carefully assess its size, severity, and features: Is skin missing?
 Have nerves or muscles been damaged?
 Has skeletal support been affected?